 What governance capabilities does MintMCP provide?

-MintMCP offers enterprise governance features including custom MCP registries, role-based access control, intelligent guardrails that block risky agent actions, and complete audit trails.
-The platform also provides real-time agent monitoring and centralized credential management.
+MintMCP offers enterprise governance features including data-permissions-first architecture, SSO and SCIM-driven RBAC, Virtual MCP Bundles, Agent Bundles, tool-level allowlisting, rule-based policy, audit logs, and centralized observability.
+The platform also provides Gateway plus Agent Monitor coverage and centralized credential management.
 Composio focuses on developer velocity and integration breadth, serving different organizational priorities.

 Can migration from Composio to MintMCP be done?

-Yes, migration is possible since both platforms work with MCP-compatible clients.
-MintMCP's 10,000+ MCP servers can replace Composio toolkits, and the pre-configured deployment model can accelerate the transition.
+Yes, migration is possible since both platforms support agent tool access workflows and MCP-compatible clients.
+MintMCP's hosted MCP connectors, Virtual MCP Bundles, and policy framework can replace developer-led toolkit access with governed MCP endpoints.
 Migration timelines depend on integration complexity, security review requirements, and deployment scope.

 How does MintMCP handle compliance requirements?

-MintMCP holds SOC 2 Type II attestation and supports healthcare organizations with audit trails and security controls that can be reviewed during vendor assessment.
-The platform provides complete audit logs and policy enforcement capabilities that support regulatory requirements.
+MintMCP is SOC 2 Type II audited and compliant with HIPAA standards, with BAA availability, audit trails, and security controls that can be reviewed during vendor assessment.
+The platform provides audit logs, centralized observability, credential management, and policy enforcement capabilities that support regulatory review.
 Organizations in regulated industries can work with MintMCP during their security review process.

 What AI clients does MintMCP support?

-MintMCP supports MCP-compatible clients including Claude, ChatGPT, Microsoft Copilot, Cursor, Gemini, Windsurf, and custom agents.
-As an official Cursor partner, MintMCP supports Cursor integration with governance and visibility controls.
+MintMCP supports MCP-compatible clients including Claude, ChatGPT, Gemini, Microsoft Copilot, Cursor, Windsurf, and custom agents.
+As part of the Cursor Hooks Partners Program, MintMCP supports Cursor integration with governance and visibility controls.

 How quickly can enterprises deploy MintMCP?

-MintMCP's pre-configured MCP servers and enterprise policies enable deployment in days rather than months.
-The platform handles OAuth protection, monitoring, and compliance infrastructure automatically.
+MintMCP's managed SaaS-first model, hosted MCP connectors, and centralized policy controls can shorten time-to-production compared with self-hosted infrastructure-heavy approaches.
+The platform handles OAuth protection, monitoring, and governance infrastructure.
 Organizations in regulated industries can achieve production deployments with appropriate time allocated for security review and compliance validation based on their specific requirements.

 Is MintMCP suitable for small teams?

 MintMCP focuses on enterprise deployments where governance, compliance, and centralized oversight are priorities.
-Individual developers and small teams exploring AI agents may find Composio's free tier and developer-first approach more aligned with their needs.
+Individual developers and small teams exploring AI agents may find Composio's developer-first approach more aligned with their needs.
 As teams scale and governance requirements emerge, MintMCP provides the infrastructure for production deployment.